Cecilia-Banda/alu-web_front_end/README.md

 #Alu web front end
-This repository will contain information on creating a website using Advanced HTML
+This repository will contain information on Web-Front development for the trimester.